florianwagnerdotme/florianwagnerdotme.github.io/imprint.md

 ---

 # LEGAL
 Greetings, this is Florian Wagner and you are on my personal website.

+> Hochstraße 11, 8
+> 1230 Wien
+> Austria

 If you have any questions feel free to contact me:
 [Contact me!]({{ site.url }}/#contact) I am operating in timezone CEST.